fpovoski/CoolboxxII/readme.md

 ### BUY - https://www.tindie.com/products/34656/

 ## Description
-VERSION 2.0 UPDATED WITH NEW FEATURES
+VERSION 2.0 UPDATED WITH NEW FEATURES.
+MMPOS NOW SUPPORTS COOLBOXX II with agent update.

 The Coolboxx II is a ESP32 based board for temperature monitoring and controlling high current PWM fans in Crypto Rigs and other applications that require high airflow.
 The ESP32 based board features the powerful ESP-WROOM-32E module, with integrated WiFi and Bluetooth functionality (BR/EDR/BLE).
 The proven ESP32-D0WD-V3 chip is designed with TSMC ultra-low power management technology.